James Glover (rugby league)

 Glover has previously played for the Dewsbury Rams and spent time on loan at the Hemel Stags in Kingstone Press League 1.

 Background

 Glover was born in Wakefield, West Yorkshire, England.

 Career

+Sheffield Eagles

 In October 2018 Glover joined the Sheffield Eagles on a two-year deal.

 After a good start to the 2019 season, Glover suffered a knee injury against Barrow Raiders which put him out of action for 9 months.

+York Knights

 Following three seasons with the Eagles it was announced in 2021 that Glover was set to leave the club at the end of the season.
-In October 2021 he signed for York City Knights.
+In October 2021 he signed for York Knights.

+Return to Sheffield Eagles

+During his spell at York Knights it was reported on 6 Jul 2023 that he had re-joined Sheffield Eagles, albeit on loan.
+On 8 November 2023 it was reported that he had signed for Sheffield on a permanent two-year deal.